 Favorite quote from the author:

 Do you remember the last fight with your spouse or someone on the internet?
 It’s probably not a pleasant memory.
-But what if you could disagree without being disagreeable?
-What if arguments could be productive?

 Here are the 3 most impactful lessons about getting along with others better: